olehauge/NTNU-master/Master-thesis/README.md

 ### Management
 **Cyber Security Investmnets:**

+**Conveying Cyber Security to Stackeholders and C-level Executives:**

 **Framework:** A framework for effective management, data collection, and prioritization of budget limitations.

 ## Possible Prices